natverse/neuprintr/README.md

 Campus.
 The main focus is analysis of the [hemibrain](https://www.janelia.org/project-team/flyem/hemibrain), densely reconstructed adult Drosophila brain dataset available at
-<a href="https://neuprint.janelia.org/" class="uri">https://neuprint.janelia.org/</a>.
+<https://neuprint.janelia.org/>.
+For more information, have a look
-For more information, have a look [here](https://neuprint.janelia.org/help).
+[here](https://neuprint.janelia.org/help).
 Using this R package in concert with the [natverse](https://github.com/natverse/natverse) ecosystem is highly recommended.